606: The Creeping Terror

-These kids with their chinos …
+Those kids with their chinos …

-Chino is a cotton twill fabric; trousers made from it are called chinos.
+Chino is a cotton twill fabric; trousers made from it are also called chinos.
 The light brown khaki color is the most popular, but chinos come in many shades, usually natural earth tones.

 Why can’t I get this vending machine to work?
 I just want a Clark Bar.